 Another way of calculating conditional probability is by using the Bayes’ theorem.
-The theorem can be used to determine the conditional probability of event A, given that the event B has occurred by knowing the conditional probability of event B, given the event A has occurred, as well as the individual probabilities of the event A and B. Mathematically, the Bayes’ theorem can be denoted in the following way:
+The theorem can be used to determine the conditional probability of event A, given that event B has occurred, by knowing the conditional probability of event B, given the event A has occurred, as well as the individual probabilities of events A and B. Mathematically, the Bayes’ theorem can be denoted in the following way:

 Finally, conditional probabilities can be found using a tree diagram.
 In the tree diagram, the probabilities in each branch are conditional.

 Two events are independent if the probability of the outcome of one event does not influence the probability of the outcome of another event.
 Due to this reason, the conditional probability of two independent events A and B is: